 - Dennis A. Norlin, “The Suffrage Movement and South Dakota Churches: Radicals and the Status Quo, 1890,” Vol. 14, No. 4 (1984), 308-334.

-South Dakota State Archives: Jane Rooker Breeden Papers, Matilda Gage Papers, Pickler Family Papers, General Federation of Women’s Clubs of South Dakota Records, Woman Suffrage Movement Papers (including a 1920 account by Ruth Hipple), and Woman’s Christian Temperance Union Records.
+South Dakota State Archives: Jane Rooker Breeden Papers [discussion of the collection by SDSHS, here], Matilda Gage Papers, Pickler Family Papers, General Federation of Women’s Clubs of South Dakota Records, Woman Suffrage Movement Papers (including a 1920 account by Ruth Hipple), and Woman’s Christian Temperance Union Records.
 Run a search for “suffrage” in the newspapers that the State Archives have posted to the Library of Congress’ Chronicling America website – it’s a wealth!

 - Photo of suffrage march in Armour, Douglas County.